kcaisley/kcaisley/reports/it.md

     [asiclab@penelope ~]$ ansible -K playbook.yaml -i inventory.yaml
     ```

-Some additional useful arguments:
+Some additional useful options:

-- `--limit` to specific subset of machines
+⚙️ Only `--limit` to specific subset of machines

-- Only run playbook tasks with certain `--tag`
+⚙️ Only run playbook tasks with certain `--tag`

-- Be more `--verbose`
+⚙️ Be more `--verbose`

 ---